Celine Dion ‘Keeping Everything Open’ When It Comes To Finding Love Again

 While promoting her new album, Courage, Celine Dion has admitted she is open to finding new love again four years after the passing of her husband, Rene Angelil, per Music News.

-The “Love Me Back to Life” hitmaker told U.S. TV show Today that she wasn’t ready to date again in September but did reveal on Andy Cohen’s Watch What Happens Live on Monday that she’s “keeping everything open” when it comes to finding love again.
+The “Love Me Back to Life” hitmaker told Today that she wasn’t ready to date again in September but did reveal on Andy Cohen’s Watch What Happens Live this past Monday that she’s “keeping everything open” when it comes to finding love again.

 “I don’t date.
 I don’t have a boyfriend and you know, it doesn’t mean that I will not find someone in my life.
 If I do, that would be great.
-If I don’t, that would be great, because I am still in love,” Dion said.
+If I don’t, that would be great, because I am still in love,” Celine said.

 “Once you’re in love so much, you know, I’ve been living all my life with Rene.
 He is still within me.
 I see him through the eyes of my children every day.
 I’m so passionate about life and I’m so lucky to have my three beautiful sons,” the “My Heart Will Go On” songstress continued.

 Celine was left heartbroken when Rene passed away following a battle with throat cancer in January 2016.
-Not only was he her husband, but also her manager.
+Not only were the two married, Rene also managed Celine’s career.
 The pair had three children together — Rene-Charles, 18, and nine-year-old twins Eddy and Nelson.

-Dion mentioned that if she were to get into a new relationship, she wouldn’t hide it from the public and would tell Andy if there was anything to reveal.
+Celine mentioned that if she were to get into a new relationship, she wouldn’t hide it from the public and would tell Andy if there was anything to reveal.

 “If I do, I’ll come back and tell you,” The “Taking Chances” chart-topper insisted.